About

 Marketing & Communications

 Kelly is a graduate of Texas A&M University and has a degree in Wildlife Fisheries Science with an emphasis on ecology.
-She has over 20 years of marketing and communications experience working with esteemed wildlife conservation organizations such as the Houston Zoo, International Rhino Foundation, Houston Museum of Natural Science, and the IUCN Tapir Specialist Group.
+She has over 20 years of marketing and communications experience working with esteemed wildlife conservation organizations such as the Houston Zoo, International Rhino Foundation, Houston Museum of Natural Science, IUCN Tapir Specialist Group and Okapi Conservation Project.

 LEAH HERNANDEZ